AddChew/CS50X/README.md

 ## Design choices
 The following issues were considered when building the application.

-#### Desktop vs web application?
+#### Desktop vs web application
 Initially, it was conceived for Top2VecApp to be a web application.
 This is because a web application does not require any prior setup from the users's end (i.e. the user need not install anything to run the application; all he needs is internet access and a web browser).
 But resource constraints (i.e. insufficient RAM) on Heroku cloud platform made this infeasible.

 As such, Top2VecApp pivoted from being a web application to being a desktop application.
 This is because local machines have significantly more computing power and memory as compared to cloud platforms (i.e. Heroku) and hence can better handle the payload incurred by Top2VecApp.
 Another reason why Top2VecApp became a desktop application is because user input cannot be trusted.
-Top2VecApp might behave in unexpected ways
+For instance, the user could navigate to urls within the web application via unintended ways or refresh the page even when he is told not to do so, and this would cause the web application to behave unexpectedly.
+Designing Top2VecApp as a desktop application allows for fine grain control over the application widgets (i.e. what widgets to include and their functionalities).
+This helps to prevent users from using Top2VecApp in unintended ways.
+For example, by excluding a url bar widget in Top2VecApp, users are prohibited from navigating to urls in unauthorised ways.

-#### Native desktop application vs embedded web application?
+#### Native desktop vs embedded web application

 #### Threading
 #### File download vs email?